-On completion of this unit the student should be able to discuss the influence of new media technologies on society, audiences, the individual, media industries and institutions.
+Students learn about the influence of new media technologies on society, audiences, the individual, media industries and institutions.

 Assessment may include folio work, technical work including use of cameras, software, written work including research and analysis and examinations.

 Further information on the study design can be found at: VCE Media 2018-2022